 OpenFOAM was created by Henry Weller in 1989 under the name “FOAM” and was released open source as “OpenFOAM” by Henry Weller, Chris Greenshields and Mattijs Janssens in December 2004, through OpenCFD, the company they founded.
 Since then, OpenFOAM has continued to be managed and developed with new versions being released to the public each year.

 In 2011, OpenCFD was acquired by SGI Corp with a plan of to offer “a fully integrated CFD solution, where all the hardware and software work together”.
-To ensure OpenFOAM’s future as exclusively open source software, the project co-founders formed the OpenFOAM Foundation, a US not-for-profit organisation, prior to the sale of OpenCFD to SGI.
-The OpenFOAM software was transferred to the Foundation, which is responsible for the guardianship of OpenFOAM and its distribution to the public under the GPL.
+All parties agreed to ensure OpenFOAM’s future as exclusively open source software.
+Therefore, prior to the sale of OpenCFD to SGI, they created the OpenFOAM Foundation, in the US and transferred the copyright of the OpenFOAM software to it.
+As the copyright holder, the purpose of the Foundation is to distribute OpenFOAM exclusively to the public under the GPL.
 The OpenFOAM® trademark, which is registered to OpenCFD Ltd, was licensed to the OpenFOAM Foundation so that it could distribute its software under that name.

 Following the departure of its CEO, SGI sold OpenCFD to ESI Group in 2012.
 In 2014, Henry Weller and Chris Greenshields left ESI Group to continue management and development of OpenFOAM.
 On 10th December 2014 — the 10th anniversary of OpenFOAM’s initial release — they produced and released OpenFOAM v2.3.1.
 This release also formed the basis of the first public release of the development line of OpenFOAM (

 OpenFOAM-dev) through the OpenFOAM source code repository.
-The Foundation was relocated to the UK in 2014, with changes to its governance structure to attract funding for maintenance activities from large organisations that wish to participate in the evolution of the software.
+We relocated the Foundation to the UK in 2014, making changes to its governance structure to encourage funding for maintenance.
 The changes also encourage greater collaboration from individuals wishing to contribute to OpenFOAM for the public good.

 OpenFOAM 2015 Onwards